-If you are unable to pursue a career as an airborne pilot, opportunities are becoming increasingly available in both the civilian and military sectors for UAV operators or pilots.
+If you are unable to pursue a career as an airborne pilot, opportunities are becoming increasingly available in both the civilian and military sectors for Unmanned Aerial Vehicle (Drone) operations.
 There is no formal training required currently for hobbyist use, though you must adhere to rules of use about where and how high the UAV or drone can be flown.

 If you are intending to use a drone for commercial purposes, it is a regulatory requirement to obtain CAA permissions.
 The CAA policy is enshrined in CAP 722 – Unmanned Aircraft System Operations in UK Airspace – Guidance which also covers Pilot Competence.